Growth Through Adversity

 You don’t feel equipped.

-But the situation is there anyway.
+But the situation is still there.

 So you adapt.